 Analysis / Bias

-The current Prime Minister and leader of the Social Democrats is Mette Frederiksen.
-They are considered Center-Left, as they are left on economics, whereas skeptical of globalization, neoliberalism and immigration.
+The current Prime Minister and leader of the Social Democrats are Mette Frederiksen.
+They are considered Center-Left, as they are left on economics, whereas skeptical of globalization, neoliberalism, and immigration.

 When it comes to sourcing, Berlingske often hyperlinks to themselves as well as local sources such as euvsdisinfo.eu and the Danish News Agency Ritzau.
 They also link to credible news sources such as BBC and Reuters.
 When covering world news pertaining to the USA, they cover the Trump administration with a favorable tone such as in this article: “The crucial blow to the war against Trump.”